 -

 This small juglet has a globular body, a round base, a very short neck, a wide mouth and short handles on each side.
-Like other Second Temple Period (circa 597-300BCE) made pieces were functional wares covered with a black slip and burnished.
+Like many other small Second Temple Period (circa 597-300BCE) pieces it is a functional item covered with a black slip and burnished.
 Small juglets like this “…were finished to a higher quality and were used for cosmetics and scented oils [and perfumes and ointments].”
 (Frank) This piece is intact, in good condition and a genuine piece from ancient history.
 There are two chips on the mouth rim, body dents, and burnish losses, all expected for its age and longer than two millennia old burial.

 Source